-- 5:00pm Monday Written homework due on gradescope. - 10pm Thursday Programming homework due (via Autolab).
+- 10:00pm Sunday Written homework due on gradescope. - 10:00pm Wednesday Programming homework due (via Autolab).
+Please keep refer to the changes in submission dates as shown on the course website.

-4.4 Late work
+5.4 Late work

-- Programming: each student has four grace days, at most one of which can be used on any of the 11 programming assignments to extend the deadline by 24 hours to 10pm on Friday (assuming a Thursday 10pm deadline).
+- Programming: each student has four grace days, at most one of which can be used on any of the 11 programming assignments to extend the deadline by 24 hours to 10pm on Thursday (assuming a Wednesday 10pm deadline).
 Late submissions from students who have exhausted their late days will receive no credit, and no work will be accepted more than 24 hours after the original deadline. - Written: Grace days cannot be used for written homeworks.

-4.5 Personal accommodations
+5.5 Personal accommodations

 Reasonable exceptions to the late work policy may be made for family, religious, athletic, or other external obligations if we know about them well in advance (at least one week, assuming circumstances make this possible).
 If you have other extenuating circumstances, such as an extended illness that affects your ability to complete the course, please notify the instructors.
+We do not do makeups for quizzes.
+If you will miss a significant number of labs, recitations, or lectures for a valid reason, we will take this into account when assigning final grades.